Warda-Syeda/matlabMRICourse/part_three_visualising_mri_data.md

 *   Display a stack of slice contours with suitable colormaps.
 _______________________________________________________________

-MRI image volume-data is an 'MxNxK' dimenstional dataset, consisting of 'K' 2D images, called 'slices', of 'MxN' dimensions.
+MRI image volume-data is an 'MxNxK' dimensional dataset, consisting of 'K' 2D images, called 'slices', of 'MxN' dimensions.
 Each slice in an MRI dataset has same orientation ('axial', 'coronal' or 'sagittal') depending on scanning parameters.

 MRI image dataset can be visualized in MATLAB in different ways.
 In this section, we will discuss the commonly used methods for visualizing MRI data.